 There is nothing worse than spending a lot of money on an overpriced bass that fails you within a few months of buying it.
-One of the brands on the market today is the Fender California Kingman Acoustic Electric Bass (with Hard Shell Case).
+One of the brands on the market today is the Fender Acoustic-Electric Beginner Bass Guitar.
 It is available to buy online and comes at an affordable price.

-The Fender California Kingman Acoustic Electric Bass (with Hard Shell Case) comes with a variety of features to meet your musical instrument needs.
+Fender Acoustic-Electric Beginner Bass Guitar comes with a variety of features to meet your musical instrument needs.
 These features include:

 - Fender invented the electric bass guitar